-After Western Digital has acquired SanDisk, WD has recently released their first series of SSD, the WD Blue and WD Green.
-The WD Blue SSD is a solid performing SSD offering sequential speeds of up to 545 MB/s read and 525 MB/s write; up to 100k IOPS 4K random read and 80k IOPS 4K random write.
-The WD Blue SSD is powered by a Marvell 88SS1074 controller paired with SanDisk’s 15nm TLC NAND flash.
-It also feature tiered caching technology and is optimized for multitasking to simultaneously run resource-heavy applications without system slow-down.
-It’s available in 250GB, 500GB and 1TB capacities; and available in both standard 2.5″ 7mm SATA and M.2 2280 SATA form factors.
-The WD Blue SSD series isn’t really new per se, think of SanDisk X400 with an updated firmware, but still a good choice if you want a solid performing SSD.
+After Western Digital has acquired SanDisk, WD has released their first series of SSD, the WD Blue and WD Green.
+WD recently updated their WD Blue SSD series, now built with SanDisk 64-layer 3D TLC and features Marvell 88SS1074 controller.
+The WD Blue SSD 3D is a solid performing SSD offering sequential speeds of up to 560 MB/s read and 530 MB/s write.
+It’s also more power efficient compared to the previous generation and features an industry-leading 1.75M hours mean time to failure and up to 500TB written for enhanced reliability.
+It features tiered caching technology and is optimized for multitasking to simultaneously run resource-heavy applications without system slow-down.
+It’s available in 250GB, 500GB, 1TB and 2TB capacities; and available in both standard 2.5″ 7mm SATA and M.2 2280 SATA form factors.

 Best M.2 NVMe PCIe SSD

 SATA based SSD has already reached its maximum potential speed due to the SATA 6Gbps speed restriction.
 But that didn’t stopped SSDs from evolving into something faster.
 Now, for those who simply crave for the fastest SSD around (money no object), there’s what you call the NMVe SSDs.
 This type of SSDs is insanely fast!
 And guess who is also leading on the NVMe SSD market?
 See below…

 NOTE: You must have a motherboard with an M.2 slot that supports PCIE NVMe SSDs, otherwise this will not work in your system.
 Another option is to use an add-in M.2 PCIe adapter and install it on the PCIe slot of the motherboard.